mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 - analysis of additional activities helping the development of learner identities -->

-### A - Repertoire importation into the the game making community
+### Repertoire importation into the the game making community

 Following Gutiérrez's [-@gutierrez_developing_2008; -@gutierrez_learning_2019-1] concept of learning as movement between spaces, we can locate participant repertoires that are imported from other activity systems into an emerging third space of the game-making activity.
 To do this, this section draws primarily on interview data, which allows a greater precision in locating the repertoires as pre-existing in other settings rather than being rapidly developed in the new setting.
 Two key themes of imported repertoires emerged from the data: those involving funds of knowledge and those involving divisions of labour.